ampproject/amp-wp/assets/src/components/block-mover/README.md

 - Resizing the dragged clone has been removed.

 block-drag-area.js: This was renamed from from drag-handle.js
-- Now wraps accepts draggable element(s) as children, whereas it used to appear alongside them.
+- Now wraps draggable element(s) as children, whereas it used to appear alongside them.
 - Enables dragging the entire block.

 index.js: There are slight differences between the original file and this file.